crdx/starfield/README.md

 ## Usage

+### Init

 See the template [sqlc.yml](https://github.com/crdx/starfield/blob/main/scaffold/sqlc.yml) for an example of how to use the plugin.
-Alternatively, use the `starfield init` command to create a basic project structure in the current directory.
+Alternatively, use the `starfieldctl init` command to create a basic project structure in the current directory.

-Next, call the `Init` function from the generated package (which is `db` by default) to set up the database connection.
+You will want to call the `Init` function from the generated package (which is `db` by default) to set up the database connection.
 For documentation on each member below refer to the package documentation.

 ```go
 db.Init(&db.Config{